The Case for VitalRail

 Class I Railroads Can Lead the Change

-Class I railroads are well-positioned to play a significant role in this transformation by collaborating with Class II and Class III short-line operators.
-This collaboration should involve:
+Class I railroads are well-placed to contribute to this transformation by working with Class II and Class III short-line operators.
+This collaboration should include:

 State leadership can further support this collaboration by fostering more effective relationships among Class I railroads and the state’s economic development agencies.